johnno1962/Refactorator/README.md

 no longer needs to re-index the sources of your project but also means all targets of a project are included in refactoring including code written in Objectve-C.

+An improved version of Refactorator is now available as a standalone App avilable [here](https://github.com/johnno1962/RefactoratorApp)

 ![Icon](http://injectionforxcode.johnholdsworth.com/refactorator.png)

 To use, download the source for this project and build to install the plugin